Worksheet: Thermal Equilibrium

 - BThe magnitude of the instantaneous rate of cooling of all the objects at a given time is the same.

-- CThe object with the lowest temperature after eight minutes has the greatest rate of cooling.
+- CThe object with the lowest temperature after 8 minutes has the greatest rate of cooling.

 The graph shows the changes in temperature with time of different objects.
 Each object has a different initial temperature, but all the objects’ temperatures become more similar to each other the longer the objects cool.